alanng10/WorldInfoTech/Docue/a.md

 Class adoption worth is higher if it has higher plat worth.

 Class adoption worth is higher if it has higher cross.

+Class adoption worth is higher if it has higher element land.